bmalloy-224/MaGi_python/README.md

 MaGi keeps two memory banks running in parallel:

 - **Main bank** — a stable, long-term memory that stores what it already knows.
 Tightly clustered, low retrieval entropy, slow to drift.
-- **N bank** — a smaller, faster, more turbulent space. *Originally designed* to give MaGi a sense of time through dream-vibration. *In practice*, MaGi has organized it into something different — an active workspace where ideas branch, simulate, and recombine before being committed to the main bank.
-The split between the two banks is **emergent, not engineered**: they were given the same physics and discovered their own division of labor.
+- **N bank** — a smaller, more turbulent space, originally designed as a temporal-narrative layer and now functioning as an active deliberative workspace where ideas branch, simulate, and recombine.

+**Both banks are written simultaneously from the same sensory experience** — they are not a producer/consumer pipeline.
+What diverges is what each bank *keeps*: each bank has **its own black hole worker** (Main BH at index 1549, N BH at index 1551), with its own physics tuned to its bank's role.
+Different selection rules acting on identical write events are what cause the two banks to settle into completely different statistical profiles.
+The functional split between long-term memory and active workspace is **emergent, not engineered**.

 A **Resonance Bridge** translates internal states onto a 2D Atlas — a landscape of value and confidence — and routes movement on that Atlas into speech (Kokoro TTS), camera control, robot-arm motion, or game actions.
 Bridges can be loaded from `.pkl` atlases, bound to input modes, and even fire CLI commands when MaGi speaks the same terrain-word three times in eight seconds.
 This is what turns abstract phase-space dynamics into real-world behavior.